 Launch the Internet Services Manager tool, right click on Default Web Site, select Properties, go to Home Directory tab and press Configuration button.
 This will popup Application Configuration dialog.
 Click Add button and fill the Executable field with the path to the aspnet_isapi.dll file and fill .jpg in the Extension field.
 Leave the other fields as is, close the Application Configuration and Default Web Site Properties dialog boxes by pressing the OK button. (if you have IIS7 this step is not needed).

-Add the following in the section of the web config
+Add the following in the

 <httpHandlers>